Faculty and Researchers

 Senior Fellow, World Peace Foundation

 Dyan Mazurana directs Feinstein’s Research Program on Women, Children, and Armed Conflict and co-directs the Masters of Arts in Humanitarian Assistance (MAHA) Program.
 She focuses on gendered dimensions of humanitarian response to conflict and crises, documenting serious crimes committed during conflict, and accountability, remedy, and reparation.
 She serves as an advisor to several governments, UN agencies, human rights NGOs, and child protection organizations regarding humanitarian assistance and improving efforts to assist youth and women affected by armed conflict.
 This work includes the protection of women and children during armed conflict, including those people associated with fighting forces, as well as remedy and reparation in the aftermath of violence.

 Dyan has written and developed training materials regarding gender, human rights, armed conflict, and post-conflict periods for civilian, police, and military peacekeepers involved in UN and NATO operations.
 In conjunction with international human rights groups, she contributed to materials now widely used to assist in documenting serious violations and abuses against women and girls during conflict and post-conflict reconstruction periods.
-She has worked in Afghanistan, the Balkans, Nepal, and southern, west and east Africa.
+She has worked in Afghanistan, Southeastern Europe, Nepal, and southern, west and east Africa.

 She has published more than 100 scholarly and policy books, articles, and international reports and her work has been translated into more than 30 languages.

-Dyan has a Ph.D. and an M.A. in women’s studies from Clark University.
+Mazurana has a Ph.D. and an M.A. in women’s studies from Clark University, where she studied International Relations and Comparative Politics; International Humanitarian Law and International Human Rights Law during armed conflict, with an emphasis on women’s rights; Critical Social Theory, English and Comparative Languages.
 She also holds an M.A. and B.F.A. from the University of Wyoming, where she studied painting, art history, and feminist theory.

 Dyan has practiced in the Zen Buddhist tradition of the Order of Interbeing under Zen Master Thich Nhat Hanh for more than 20 years.
 She lives with her two children and their dog in a home with ever expanding gardens.